 Make sure to provide your adjuster with as much detail as you can during this process.
 Remember that it’s important to be honest about your claim.
 If your house is broken into and thieves steal your computer, don’t lie about what else was stolen, or even exaggerate the value of the computer.
 The law considers lying in an insurance claim to be fraud, so the insurance provider could then refuse the entire claim.
 As we mentioned above, it’s also important to report claims quickly, and allow your insurers to inspect the cause and extent of the damage.

 If it’s an emergency (say, if you’re forced to evacuate due to a fire) and you have selected coverage for additional living expenses, then make sure you hold onto all your receipts for accommodations, food, and other living expenses.

 Once your claim has been processed, and once any necessary inspections have been completed, your adjuster will offer you a settlement.
 If you’re not happy with the settlement, then you have the options.
 Start by voicing your concern with your adjuster or their manager.
 You always have the option of bringing a lawsuit against your home insurance provider.
 This option can be expensive but it’s worth knowing about as a last resort.
 (More information on service concerns can be found here.)

-That said, Square One pays out on 90% of claims submitted in Canada.
 The most common claims result from water damage or crime, so we recommend checking your coverages (and deductibles) for these perils.